Jason Geria

 Born in Canberra, Geria played youth football with the Australian Institute of Sport and Brisbane Roar youth before joining Melbourne Victory in 2012, where he made his professional debut and played for five years.
 He then joined Japanese club JEF United Chiba in 2018.

+Geria is Melbourne Victory's third most capped player, with 224 appearances in all competitions.

 Early life

 Geria was born in Canberra to Ugandan parents.

 Club career

 Youth

 Geria's first youth club was Weston Creek SC in Canberra.
 He also played in Woden Valley's youth sides.
 Geria was a member of the Australian Institute of Sport football program before joining Brisbane Roar's youth team in 2011.
 He eventually became captain of the side in the National Youth League.

 Melbourne Victory

 On 29 November 2012, Geria was signed for Melbourne Victory by ex-Roar coach Ange Postecoglou.
 Despite often missing A-League games due to national youth team commitments, Geria became a regular first team player and was awarded the number 2 shirt, although it took him almost three years to score his first senior goal for the club, against Hume City in the 2015 FFA Cup Semi Final on 28 October 2015.